zowe/docs-site/docs/user-guide/mvd-configuration.md

 `ZWES1013I ZSS Server has started.
 Version 2.0.0 31-bit`

-#### Verifying which ZSS mode plugins support
+#### Verifying which ZSS mode plug-ins support

-You can check if a ZSS plugin supports 64 bit or 31 bit ZSS by reading the pluginDefinition.json file of the plugin.
+You can check if a ZSS plug-in supports 64 bit or 31 bit ZSS by reading the pluginDefinition.json file of the plug-in.
-In each component or extension you have, its manifest file will state if there are `appFw` plugin entries.
+In each component or extension you have, its manifest file will state if there are `appFw` plug-in entries.
 In each folder referenced by the `appFw` section, you will see a pluginDefinition.json file.
 Within that file, if you see a section that says `type: 'service'`, then you can check its ZSS mode support.
 If the service has the property `libraryName64`, then it supports 64 bit.
 If it says `libraryName31`, then it supports 31 bit.
 Both may exist if it supports both.
-If it instead only contains `libraryName`, this is ambigious and deprecated, and most likely that plugin only supports 31 bit ZSS.
-A plugin only supporting 31 bit ZSS must be recompiled for 64 bit support, so you must contact the developers to accomplish that.
+If it instead only contains `libraryName`, this is ambigious and deprecated, and most likely that plug-in only supports 31 bit ZSS.
+A plug-in only supporting 31 bit ZSS must be recompiled for 64 bit support, so you must contact the developers to accomplish that.

 Example: [the sample angular app supports both 31 bit and 64 bit zss](https://github.com/zowe/sample-angular-app/blob/083855582e8a82cf48abc21e15fa20bd59bfe180/pluginDefinition.json#L50-L53)